zorbathut/dec/doc/quickstart/installation.md

 ## Unity

-Copy every `.cs` file into Assets/ThirdParty/dec.
+Copy every `.cs` file into Assets/ThirdParty/dec, as well as `Dec.asmdef` and `Dec.asmdef.meta`.
 When you're done, it should look something like this:

 <img src="installation_unity.png">